25 Thoughts We Had In Mind While Watching ‘Squid Game’ On Netflix

 If you’ve watched the show and you’re still wrapping your head around it, know that you’re not alone.
 This thought-provoking nine-episode series had us on the edge of our seats, our jaws on the floor, and never-ending speculations of what’s coming next.
 Although sometimes we were spot-on with our conjectures, other times we were just as clueless as the players were.
 To put it in a nutshell, this must-watch show is full of surprises.

-With a score of 100% on Rotten Tomatoes and 8.3/10 on IMDb, this ten-day-old Netflix K-drama is currently #1 on the ‘Top 10 in Malaysia Today’ and has topped the global Netflix chart, and for good reason.
+With a score of 100% on Rotten Tomatoes and 8.3/10 on IMDb, this Netflix K-drama has topped the global Netflix chart, and for good reason.

 If you’re planning to watch this action-adventure binge-worthy K-drama, this is our advice to you.
 If you cannot binge-watch this show in one sitting, then don’t watch it until you can.
 Trust us, this is a show where the ‘next episode’ button is clicked within milliseconds.